 In case of guitar double-tracks or synthesizer pads, such a zone can be fairly broad and even reach maximum values.

 Some particular sounds respond well to a 20-50 % deviation from the center during sound mixing.
 For example, piano sounds in a rich arrangement or other instruments that need stricter panorama borders fall into this category.
 Percussion and other elements of rhythmic parts should be uniformly placed across the panorama.
 Many music mixing and mastering services face a problem when two instruments with a similar spectrum give different rhythmic patterns.
-If you place such instruments on different sides of affordable mixing and masteringthe mix space, it will prevent their frequency conflict and enliven the rhythmic texture of the track you are mixing.
+If you place such instruments on different sides of the mix space, it will prevent their frequency conflict and enliven the rhythmic texture of the track you are mixing.

 Same technique can be used if you are dealing with two synthesized sounds, as well as with a rhythm guitar or a piano.